Qytera-Gmbh/CloudThrash/README.md

 -   **scripts/**: Shell scripts for managing the testing environment and processes.

     -   `run-test.sh`: Script to deploy Docker containers, create infrastructure, and run the Gatling test. **This is the entry point.** If nothing is running OR if infrastructure is up already, it will trigger a new test.
-    -   `stop-test.sh`: Script to stop a test.
+    -   `stop-test.sh`: Script to stop a test, with user selection from running tests.
-    -   `deploy-docker-container.sh`: Script to deploy the Docker containers, done automatically by `run-test-.sh` if required.
+    -   `deploy-docker-container.sh`: Script to deploy the Docker containers, done automatically by `run-test.sh` if required.
     -   `list-results.sh`: Script to list the test results.
-    -   `variables.sh`: Contains environment variables used across scripts. **This is the place where you need to put your configuration values right now.**
+    -   `variables.sh`: Contains environment variables used across scripts. **This is the place where you need to put your configuration values if you are not using the GUI.**

 -   **simulation/**: Contains the Gatling simulation setup.
 This Gatling simulation is meant as a demo.
 My recommendation is to use an additional repository for your Gatling simulations, unless you use this entire setup for only one use case.
 If you want to run different simulations, this demo directory is not suitable anymore.
 Instead an external Git repository should be referenced.
+Furthermore the demo simulation can work as an easy way of testing single endpoints by configuring some environment variables (VUS, URL, DURATION).

     -   `src/test/java/simulations/BasicSimulation.java`: Example Gatling simulation.
     -   `pom.xml`: Maven configuration file.